Dog Arthritis Treatment Using Herbs and Supplements

 Back to Tab

-- Fish Oil: Fish oil is rich in Omega-3 fatty acids which reduce inflammation.
+- Omega-3 Fatty Acids: Two components of Omega-3 fatty acids, EPA and DHA, have been found to reduce inflammation as well as pain associated with osteoarthritis.
+Fish oil such as salmon oil is rich in Omega-3 FAs.
 When supplementing fish oil to dogs, be sure to also supplement vitamin E, otherwise the body will be depleted of this vitamin.

 - Vitamin C: Vitamin C is an antioxidant, has anti-inflammatory properties, and maintains the health of collagen.
 It is therefore beneficial to dogs with arthritis.